appwise-labs/onboarding-code-lab-1-android/pages/1_setup.md

   modules(appModule)
 }
 ```
+Here we initialize Koin and add the appModule we created earlier.

 ### 5.1 Theme

-* Go to the figma file under the colors tab and place the colors in the **Color.kt** file under the theme package.
+* Go to the figma file under the colors tab and place the colors in the **Color.kt** file in the theme package.
+Place these colors in an **Object**.
 * Change the colors of the **LightColorScheme** in the theme.kt file, delete the **DarkColorScheme** because we are
   not going to implement a dark theme.
 * Check the [Material3](https://m3.material.io/styles/color/the-color-system/key-colors-tones) guidelines for the